-- Personal loan: If you have good credit, using a personal loan for debt consolidation is often a better option than using a new credit card.
-Personal loans almost always have lower interest rates than credit cards, so paying off your outstanding card balances with a loan can bring significant savings in interest payments every month.
-Plus you'll have a single consistent payment to manage every month, simplifying your debt payoff strategy.
+- Personal loan: If you qualify for one, using a personal loan for debt consolidation is often the best option.
+Personal loans almost always have lower interest rates than credit cards, so paying off your outstanding card balances with a loan can bring significant savings in interest payments and one consistent payment to manage in place of multiple card bills of varying amounts.

 - Balance transfer credit card: A balance transfer credit card with a low or 0% introductory APR can help you avoid interest charges, but you'll likely have to pay balance transfer fees and it's a bit riskier than a personal loan.
-Introductory APRs typically last no more than 20 months, and any portion of the transferred balance that's unpaid at the end of the introductory period will be subject to the card's standard interest rate on purchases.
-Certain cardholder agreements even stipulate that balance transfer balances must be paid in full by the end of the introductory period or you'll be charged interest retroactively on the full amount you transferred, not just the remaining balance.
-That can lead to a costly interest charge that negates much of the benefit of the debt consolidation strategy.
-That said, if you're sure you can pay off the transferred balance before the 0% intro period ends, you could save the most money this way, even taking balance transfer fees into account.
+Introductory APRs typically last no more than 21 months, and any part of the transferred balance you haven't paid off by the end of that time will be subject to the card's standard interest rate for purchases.
+With some cards, failure to pay off the full transferred balance by the end of the introductory period means you incur interest on the full transferred amount, not just the remaining balance.

 How Do Bankruptcy and Debt Consolidation Affect Credit?

-Like credit cards, personal lines of credit and HELOCs are forms of revolving credit that allow you to borrow against a limited amount of funds.
+Like credit cards, personal lines of credit and HELOCs are forms of revolving credit that allow you to make charges against a borrowing limit.
 High utilization on those accounts could also hurt your credit score (though some scoring models don't include HELOCs in score calculations).

-Credit utilization is responsible for about 30% of your FICO® Score☉ , which means that high utilization can hurt your credit scores, but also that your scores will respond relatively quickly as you lower your credit utilization.
-If you're confident that you can pay down a revolving balance quickly, it may be worthwhile to take a temporary credit score drop in exchange for significant savings in interest payments.
+Credit scores can respond relatively quickly as you lower your credit utilization, so if you're confident you can pay down a revolving balance quickly, it may be worthwhile to take a temporary credit score drop to gain significant savings in interest charges.